-Stefano Rome Tours created an exclusive tour that where our guests will explore one of Italy’s few remaining undiscovered regions that ancient Roman Emperors and early Popes favored as their personal retreat from Rome’s chaotic life.
+Stefano Rome Tours created an exclusive tour from Rome offering our guests will explore one of Italy’s few remaining undiscovered regions that ancient Roman Emperors and early Popes favored as their personal retreat from Rome’s chaotic life.

 You too can leave Rome’s chaotic, crowded tourist attractions and throngs of tour buses behind for a day and venture off into a different world altogether untouched by tourism where time-honored traditions have endured along with the ancient foundations that define the towns of Anagni, Fumone and Alatri that are the jewels of the Ciociaria region in the beautiful countryside of Lazio.

-To say Anagni is an ancient town is an understatement; the earliest occupants settled here more than 700,000 years ago.
-More recent, during Imperial Rome, Anagni was the summer retreat for Marcus Aurelius, Septimius Severus, Commodus and Caracalla.
+More recently, during Imperial Rome, Anagni was the summer retreat for Marcus Aurelius, Septimius Severus, Commodus and Caracalla.
 As you admire the breathtaking verdant panorama that surrounds Anagni and breathe in the fresh air, you will see why during the 10th and 11th centuries popes deemed this region a healthier place to live than Rome.

-What lies beneath the cathedral is even more spectacular: a crypt with stunning and vibrant frescoes created by monks that cover all of the walls and ceiling.
-Inside the crypt are the tombs of St Magno (patron saint of Anagni), and St Secondina of Anagni.
-Remarkably well preserved, the frescoes inside the crypt is considered one of the best example of Byzantine art in Italy.
+What lies beneath the cathedral is a crypt with stunning and vibrant frescoes created by monks that cover all of the walls and ceiling.
+Inside the crypt are the tombs of Saint Magno (patron saint of Anagni), and St Secondina of Anagni.
+Although often closed to the public for preservation purposes, when it does open it's a lovely surprise!

 After Anagni you will continue your drive through Ciociaria countryside to our next destination: Fumone.